mdolab/pygeo/paper/paper.md

 ![Thickness and volume constraints demonstrated on an wing section [@Brelje2020a]. \label{fig:constraint}](constraints_3d.pdf)

-If a more complex geometry needs to be integrated into an optimized surface, pyGeo supports an alternative geometric constraint formulation based on arbitrary triangulated surfaces as described in [@Brelje2020a] and illustrated in \autoref{fig:trisurf}.
+If a more complex geometry needs to be integrated into an optimized surface, pyGeo supports an alternative geometric constraint formulation based on arbitrary triangulated surfaces as described by Brelje et al. [@Brelje2020a] and illustrated in \autoref{fig:trisurf}.

 ![Triangulated surface constraint used to optimize an aeroshell around a complex geometry [@Brelje2020a].\label{fig:trisurf}](trisurfcon.pdf)

 # Parallelism
-pyGeo can optionally work under distributed memory parallelism using MPI, which is a requirement when interfacing with large-scale CFD applications.
+pyGeo can optionally work under distributed memory parallelism using MPI, which is required when interfacing with large-scale CFD applications.
 For example, the computational mesh may be partitioned and distributed among many processors by the CFD solver, and each processor may be aware of only its portion of the mesh. pyGeo can handle such scenarios by independently manipulating the geometry on each processor and aggregating the constraints across all processors when communicating with the optimizer.